wp-plugins/multibanco-e-ou-payshop-by-lusopay/readme.txt

 (ENGLISH)
 1. Go to "Plugins" - > "Add New" and search by Lusopay.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to "Woocomerce" -> "Settings" tab and choose the "Checkout" click the link "Pagamentos por Multibanco e / ou Payshop (LUSOPAY)" and enter the key and the nif provided by LUSOPAY.
+3. Go to "Woocomerce" -> "Settings" tab and choose the "Checkout".
+Click the link "Pagamentos por Multibanco e / ou Payshop (LUSOPAY)" and enter the key and the nif provided by LUSOPAY.
-4. Make sure was sent the email with url callback to geral@lusopay.com for activate.
+4. Make sure that you sent an email with url callback to geral@lusopay.com to allow us to activate callback system.

 == Frequently Asked Questions ==